-Thanks to the outpouring of support from generous donors, Phase I of the new student apartment village is nearly complete—and students are extremely excited and thankful to be moving in this Fall!
+Thanks to the outpouring of support from generous donors, Phase I of the new student apartment village is complete—and students were extremely excited and thankful to have moved in this fall!
 See below for opportunities to support Phase II, including a $400,000 challenge grant awarded by the Cabell Foundation of Richmond, Virginia.

 Aerial view of Student Apartment Village in late April.